 Lifelong Boston Roots and Commitment to Community

-A 20-year Boston and Fenway resident, Kristen Mobilia is a respected Boston community leader and advocate.
+Kristen Mobilia is a respected Boston community leader and advocate, a fourth-generation Bostonian, and a Fenway resident for the past two decades.
 The youngest of five siblings, she grew up just outside Boston in a predominantly Jewish community, which provided additional perspective to her family’s Catholic background.
 Her parents chose her hometown for its priority on public education and its progressive community.
 Kristen’s mother, a retired public school teacher and community advocate, grew up on Mission Hill, where Kristen’s Irish great-grandparents, grandparents, and many family members lived for generations.
 Kristen’s father and extended Italian family instilled in her a strong connection to the outdoors, gardens and nature, which underpins Kristen’s ongoing leadership in the continued development of Boston’s historic Fenway Victory Gardens.

 Thanks to her family, Kristen has a strong work ethic, sense of fairness, respect for others, love of nature, an ability to see the silver lining in the toughest situations, and the motivation to start each day in a positive direction.
 Kristen maintains a fierce commitment to bettering her community, giving back and looking out for the underserved.